-A hub assembly bolts to the knuckle on one side, holds the wheel bearings, and has the wheel bolted onto it’s other side.
-In the past there would have been multiple replaceable and serviceable parts involved; bearings and races, the hub flange or integrated rotor, grease seals and spindle.
-It was also necessary to remove and re-grease the bearings from time to time, and to carefully set the bearing preload on reassembly.
+A hub assembly bolts to the knuckle on one side, hold the wheel bearings, and has the wheel bolted onto its other side.
+In the past there would have been multiple replaceable and serviceable parts involved; bearings and races, the hub flange or integrated rotor, grease seals, and spindle.
+It was also necessary to remove and re-grease the bearings from time to time and to carefully set the bearing preload on reassembly.

 On vehicles with ABS the tone ring and speed sensor are included as a part of the hub assembly.
 Usually a new hub comes with a new speed sensor installed and tested, so you also need to undo the old sensor wire from it’s clips and disconnect it, then route and connect the new one in.
 It is possible to re-use an old speed sensor, but the exact gap of the sensor to the tone ring is critical, and if it is even a tiny bit off it can cause problems with the signal and disable the ABS.

 On average, the cost of replacing a hub assembly is about $220 for a passenger car, and about $370 for a light truck.
 That includes labor, which is about an hour in most cases.

 For some more specific examples of the costs or replacing a hub assembly on some common vehicles, using $100 an hour as a labor rate:

 On a 2009 Ford Fusion with a 3.0 liter engine, the labor time to replace the rear hub assembly is .9 of an hour.
 A rear hub assembly costs about $68 for a Timken part, or about $180 for an OE part.
 This would make the job to replace the rear wheel bearing about $158 with aftermarket parts, or about $270 with OE parts.
 The front of the vehicle uses a cartridge bearing rather than a wheel bearing.